pepalonsocosta/video_processing/README.md

 For this next exercise we have implemented a function that will loop trough the bytes and will detect if a byte is repeated and if so it will print it on this format: `(number of repeats, value)`

 To try it out we got the first 30 bytes from the image and we runned out function with those bytes

+## ex-6

+We implemented the [DCT Class](s1/dct_class.py), following the formulas on the slides, we implemened a encose method and a decode method wich are inverses one of the other.
+To run the file you can do `bash uv run s1/dct_class.py`